Further training and qualifications

 Data is weighted using LFS person weights.

-The data compares 2 separate samples from surveys in 2015 and 2022.
+The data compares 2 separate samples for each age point from surveys.
 It does not compare the same people at different time points.

 The error bars show 95% confidence intervals.
 Read more about confidence intervals.